-2. To develop our offer for both skills and employment support, keeping our focus on Hertfordshire adults with barriers to engagement and supporting them to develop skills that are fit for the future, including in health and wellbeing, digital skills and sustainability/green industries.
+2. Develop our offer for both skills and employment support keeping our focus on Hertfordshire adults with barriers to engagement and supporting them to develop skills that are fit for the future workplace, including in digital skills and sustainability

 Step2Skills prioritises working with people with barriers to education and employment.
 These people could be those who have a disability or learning difficulty, are experiencing mental health issues, who have low basic skills (English, maths and digital skills), are facing complex life challenges, for whom English is a second language, who are digitally disenfranchised, or who had a bad experience at school and lack confidence to engage with learning and development.
 It could also be people who have had their confidence knocked by unemployment - either long term or recent redundancy - or who simply need some additional support to achieve their goals.